Check Library¶

 The check library has two unconditional checks, check_passed

-check_failed
+and check_failed

-, that contain no expression parameter to evaluate.
+, that have no expression

 if <some condition> then